hanengarcia/opnfv-vco-demo/README.md

 # OPNFV VCO Demo for ONS Summit, September 25-27, 2018 in Amsterdam

-We are getting ready for VCO mobile demo ...
+See https://youtu.be/ClQ7nBKfL5I for our keynote demo demonstrating a call on stage!